DevExpress/devextreme-demos/JSDemos/Demos/VectorMap/CustomAnnotations/description.md

 Annotations are images and text blocks that provide additional information about the visualized data.

-To configure annotations, assign an array of objects to the [annotations](/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Configuration/annotations/) option.
+To configure individual annotations, assign an array of objects to the [annotations](/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Configuration/annotations/) option.
 To specify settings for all annotations, use the [commonAnnotationSettings](/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Configuration/commonAnnotationSettings/) object.
 Individual settings take precedence over common settings.

 Each annotation's [type](/Documentation/ApiReference/Data_Visualization_Widgets/dxVectorMap/Configuration/annotations/#type) attribute should be set to *"text"*, *"image"* or *"custom"*.
 In this demo, the type of annotations is *"custom"*.